AccursedGalaxy/SentinelBot/README.md

 [![License: CC BY-NC-ND 4.0](https://img.shields.io/badge/License-CC_BY--NC--ND_4.0-lightgrey.svg)](https://creativecommons.org/licenses/by-nc-nd/4.0/)

 This project is licensed under Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International - see the [LICENSE](LICENSE) file for details.

-**Important Notice:**
-- ⛔ Commercial use is strictly prohibited
-- ⛔ Distribution of modified versions is not allowed
-- ⛔ Use in other projects is not permitted
-- ✅ Code viewing and learning is permitted
-- ✅ Contributions to this repository may be accepted
-- ✅ Attribution is required

 The full license terms are available in the [LICENSE](LICENSE) file and at [Creative Commons BY-NC-ND 4.0](https://creativecommons.org/licenses/by-nc-nd/4.0/).